Free prostate cancer screening Saturday - The Troy Messenger

 Dr. Thomas Moody, president of the Urology Health Foundation, said prostate cancer is the leading cause of cancer death in American men.

 Moody said a man’s risk of prostate cancer also increases if he has a close relative with the disease.
-It is now more important than ever for those at highest risk of developing prostate cancer to be screened if they have delayed being screened due to the COVID-19 pandemic,
+It is now more important than ever for those at highest risk of developing prostate cancer to be screened if they have delayed being screened due to the COVID-19 pandemic,” he said.

 “There are no noticeable symptoms of prostate cancer while it is still in the early stages,” Moody said.
 “However, if a man with prostate cancer waits to act until he has symptoms, the cancer may already have grown outside the prostate and progressed to a point where it is rarely curable.”